Garry Bushell: Journalism and writing

 In 1973, at the age of 18, Bushell joined the International Socialists and started writing for their newspaper Socialist Worker.
 He also wrote for Temporary Hoarding, Rebel, and his own punk fanzine Napalm, and edited the North East London Polytechnic Student Union magazine NEPAM.
 From 1978 to 1985, he wrote for Sounds magazine, covering punk and other street-level music genres, such as 2 Tone, the new wave of British heavy metal and the mod revival.
 Bushell was at the forefront of covering the Oi! subgenre, also known as real punk or street punk.
 In 1981, when Strength Thru Oi! was released, it was controversial because its title was a play on a Nazi slogan, "Strength Through Joy", and the cover featured Nicky Crane, a British Movement activist who was serving a four-year sentence for racist violence.
 Garry Bushell, who was responsible for compiling the album, insists its title was a pun on The Skids' EP Strength Through Joy and that he had been unaware of the Nazi connotations.
 He also denied knowing the identity of the skinhead on the album's cover until it was exposed by the Daily Mail two months later.
-The original cover model had been Carlton Leach.
 The same year, Bushell wrote the book Dance Craze – the 2-Tone story, and in 1984, he wrote the Iron Maiden biography Running Free.

 His scathing reviews of the early punk incarnation of Adam and the Ants led to him being name-checked, along with veteran NME writer Nick Kent, in the band's song "Press Darlings", containing the line "If passion ends in fashion, Bushell is the best dressed man in town."
 On the studio version, immediately after this line, lead singer Adam Ant can be heard muttering "You can say that again, the scruffy sod!"
 Bushell also attracted the attentions of Crass who responded to his criticisms with the song "Hurry Up Garry" and the Notsensibles who released the song "Garry Bushell's Band Of The Week".

 Bushell moved to Fleet Street in 1985, working for The Sun, Evening Standard and the Daily Mirror.
 He went back to The Sun to write its "Bizarre" column and to be the showbusiness editor.
 In 1991, he briefly became assistant editor of the Daily Star, where he wrote a current affairs column called "Walk Tall With Bushell", as well as his TV column.
 Three months later, he quit and returned to The Sun.